-To ensure compliance with its standards and its legal obligations, the Company limits the persons who may speak on behalf of the Company, and has extensive procedures in place to review and approve all public communications on behalf of the Company.
-You should direct all news media or other public requests for information regarding the Company on behalf of the Company to the Company's media relations personnel.
-The media relations personnel will work with you and the appropriate Company departments to evaluate and coordinate a response to the request.
-Only persons designated by the Company are authorized to speak on its behalf.
+You should direct all news media or other public requests for information regarding the Company on behalf of the Company to an Authorized Spokesperson and immediately notify the General Counsel.
+The Authorized Spokesperson will work with you and the appropriate Company departments to evaluate and coordinate a response to the request.
+Only Authorized Spokespersons, or individuals designated by an Authorized Spokesperson, may make statements on behalf of the Company to the press.
 Similarly, even when designated as authorized to speak for the Company, an employee should never disseminate any information that has not been pre-approved for release.

 The Company also maintains a Social Media Policy, which is designed to provide all employees with guidelines on the responsible use of online platforms.

-For media appearances and communications where Company business may be discussed on behalf of the Company (including television, radio, podcasts, interviews and any "off-the- record" conversations or discussions "on background"), you must, even if you are a person authorized to speak on the Company's behalf, obtain authorization from Investor Relations.
+For media appearances and communications where Company business may be discussed on behalf of the Company (including television, radio, podcasts, interviews and any "off-the-record" conversations or discussions "on background"), you must, even if you are an Authorized Spokesperson, obtain authorization from Investor Relations.
 Investors Relations, and the General Counsel, each has discretion, when circumstances warrant, to require at least one representative of Investor Relations be present.